openhab/openhab-docs/configuration/items.md

 Group:Number:AVG         Temperatures "All Room Temperatures [%.1f °C]" //e.g. "21.3 °C"
 ```

-The first two group aggregations equally compute the number of active lights and store them as group state.
+The first two examples above compute the number of active lights and store them as group state.
-Additionally, the second group is of type switch and follows the given OR function.
+However, the second group is of type switch and has an aggregation function of OR.
-The state of the group will be `ON` as soon as any of the member lights are turned on.
+This means that the state of the group will be `ON` as soon as any of the member lights are turned on.

+Groups do not only aggregate information from individual member Items.
+They can also accept commands.
+Sending a command to a Group causes the command to be sent to all Group members.
-Other than the first group, the second can also be commanded to turn all lights ON and OFF with a simple switch command.
+An example of this is shown by the second group above; sending an `ON` or `OFF` command turns all lights in the group ON or OFF with a single operation.
-The third example groups combines all room temperatures and the group state represents the average of those.
+The third example computes the average temperature of all room temperature Items in the group.

 {: #tags}
 ### Tags